jzlosman/fate-marketplace/README.md

 4) run `bower install`

-5) run `grunt watch`

 6) start `mongod`  or  `mongod --smallfiles` if you are on Cloud9 and space is tight

 7) start the server `nodemon server.js`

-5) `grunt watch` will create a *dev* directory in views, which the server.js is currently pointing to to run the application
+8) `grunt watch` will create a *dev* directory in views, which the server.js is currently pointing to to run the application

-2) Alternatively you can launch the app from the Terminal:

-    $ node server.js

-Once the server is running, open the project in the shape of 'https://projectname-username.c9.io/'.
-As you enter your name, watch the Users list (on the left) update.
-Once you press Enter or Send, the message is shared with all connected clients.